 Don’t let John5’s stage persona fool you.
 Underneath that peroxide-white hair, sinister colored contact lenses and high-priest-of-evil wardrobe breathes one impressive and versatile guitarist.
-True, the Michigan-born guitarist (real name John Lowery) is most well-known for his 5-plus years as guitarist for the notorious Marilyn Manson, during which time he adopted the requisite ghoul costume that comes standard with the shock-metal band.
+True, the Michigan-born guitarist (real name John Lowery) is most well-known for his 5-plus years as guitarist for the notorious Marilyn Manson, during which time he adopted the requisite shock-metal ghoul costume.

-But take a deeper look into his background, and you discover he not only played with Rob Halford and David Lee Roth (not surprising), he has toured with k.d.lang (very surprising).
-Which seems to say there’s something more than stage spectacle going on.
+But take a deeper look into his background, and you discover he not only played with Rob Halford and David Lee Roth, he has toured with K.D.
+Lang (very surprising).
+Which seems to imply there’s more than stage spectacle going on.
 Indeed, consider the praise recently heaped on him from both Steve Vai and Les Paul.
 (After jamming with John5 at his one of his weekly New York dates, Paul was impressed enough to invite the guitarist to perform at a Christmas show.)
 Then there’s the John5 Telecaster signature model from Fender, and they don’t just hand those things out like new AOL discs.

 John5’s six-string skill mix finally gets its public due with his new solo instrumental CD, Vertigo (Shrapnel).
 Loaded with the blistering metallic riffery and frenetic soloing you’d expect from Marilyn Manson’s former guitarist, the CD is also a showcase for John’s “country-metal” stylings.
 Atomic chicken pickin’ and pedal steel-like train drones on arrangements of “Sugar Foot Rag,” “Sweet Georgia Brown” and others will make you swear he’s got a cowboy hat in his closet.

 We recently spoke with John5 about his new solo career.